wsbctechnicalblog/wsbctechnicalblog.github.io/content/branching-pull-request.md

 > MYTH 1 - Trunk-based branching strategy is suited only for small and experienced teams!
 >
-> _The [Microsoft Azure DevOps](https://medius.studios.ms/Embed/Video/THR2017?sid=THR2017) and [Microsoft Office](https://devblogs.microsoft.com/devops/improving-azure-devops-cherry-picking/) are two very large teams that poof that the trunk-based branching strategy scales from small and rapid experimentation and innovation teams, to large product-based teams._
+> _The [Microsoft Azure DevOps](https://medius.studios.ms/Embed/Video/THR2017?sid=THR2017) and [Microsoft Office](https://devblogs.microsoft.com/devops/improving-azure-devops-cherry-picking/) are two very large teams that demonstrate the trunk-based branching strategy scales from small and rapid experimentation and innovation teams, to large product-based teams._

 The takeaway for you is that the answer to "_what branching strategy is ideal for you?_" is "_it depends on the outcome of your experiments!_"